sygmaprotocol/sygma-relayer/docs/general/Metrics.md

 ```

 ## Env variables
-- SYG_RELAYER_OPENTELEMETERYCOLLECTORURL - url of the opentelemetry collector application that collects metrics
+- SYG_RELAYER_OPENTELEMETRYCOLLECTORURL - url of the opentelemetry collector application that collects metrics